 Well lots of talking and drinking for a start but also a good exploration of what Thailand has to offer.
 Thanks to Thai Airways for getting us all there efficiently and comfortably and the Tourism Authority of Thailand (TAT) for organising a great showcase of Thailand.

-When booking on guest house websites - take all the info given with a grain of salt - we found pics were way better than the actual rooms and some claims of restaurants and bars were wrong.
+- When booking on guest house websites take all the info given with a grain of salt.
+We found the photos were way better than the actual rooms and some claims of restaurants and bars were wrong.
+Jodi Clark

-The Lumphini Night Market in Bangkok was well worth a visit.
+- The Lumphini Night Market in Bangkok was well worth a visit.
 We went via the underground rail system which was easy to decipher and very efficient.
 The market was full of local colour and great bargains.
 Everything from fake designer undies and Tiffany to fish that eat the dead skin off your feet - yes, really!
-Another good place for shopping is the MBK Centre which also has the advantage of airconditioning.
+Another good place for shopping is the MBK Centre which also has the advantage of air conditioning.
 Everything is here from massages, clothes and shoes to a full food court.
 Quicker to walk or train it as the traffic can be legendary.
+Kerry Heaney

 Here are some of my favourite Thai water scenes